 During the application process and while they are abroad, students will be selecting and registering for study abroad courses.
 Help them determine which courses are eligible for transfer to Northwestern, as well as which courses will be most useful in their degree progress.
-Encourage them to challenge themselves both linguistically and culturally when selecting courses, but to also consider credit transfer policies and possible restrictions within their majors, minors and/or school.
+Also make sure they know which courses they need to take before, during, and after study abroad to stay on track with their degree requirements.
+Encourage them to challenge themselves academically, linguistically, and culturally when selecting courses, but also to consider credit transfer policies and possible restrictions within their majors, minors and/or school.

 Preparing for a different academic culture

-Academic culture abroad will be different than Northwestern's.
-Encourage students to be open-minded, to plan for unexpected academic and non-academic challenges, and to take personal initiative to solve any issues early.
-If you have questions about the academic culture in a certain location, you're welcome to contact the relevant regional adviser in the Global Learning Office office.
+The academic culture of students' host institution abroad will likely be different than Northwestern's.
+Encourage students to be open-minded, to plan for unexpected academic and non-academic challenges, and to take personal initiative to seek help and solve any issues early.
+If you have questions about the academic culture in a certain location, contact the relevant regional adviser in the Global Learning Office.

 Participating in research, internships and service learning

 - Internships and civic engagement opportunities are becoming more common on study abroad programs, with placements in fields such as the arts, business, government, health services, marketing and many more.
-Learn more about requirements for internships and service learning opportunities.
+Learn more about requirements for internship opportunities.

 Considering the Undergraduate Registration Requirement

-One of the most crucial requirements for students to think about is the Undergraduate Registration Requirement (the number of quarters that they need to spend as a full-time student taking Northwestern courses before graduating).
+It is essential that students understand how study abroad impacts the Undergraduate Registration Requirement.
 If students have questions about this, please direct them to their degree auditor in the Office of the Registrar (847-491-5234).